 Combustion air and vent pipe connections must terminate together in the same atmospheric pressure zone, either through the roof or sidewall (roof termination preferred).
 See Figures 1 and 2 for required clearances.
-If necessary, use of screening no smaller than 1/2" hardware cloth is acceptable.

 If the concentric vent termination is being used, refer to Figure 3 for proper setup.